 In addition to your normal engineering curriculum, students will take specialized courses in polymer material fundamentals, materials processing and testing, polymer design, and mold design and construction.
 Students will get actual hands-on experience in the Polymers Lab with extrusion, injection molding, vacuum forming and blow molding equipment.

-The minor is open to any student enrolled in any Engineering program.
+The minor is open to any student enrolled in an engineering program.

 Those interested in this minor should contact Tom Barkimer, Department of Engineering Technology.

 ETD 353 Thermodynamics and Heat Transfer for Technologists

 PET 223 Polymer Structure, Properties & Applications